Londeka-N/alx-low_level_programming/0x14-bit_manipulation/README.md

-readme file for bit manipulation project
+Read me file for the bit manipulation task